Yavne'el: Archaeology: Bronze Age to Mamluk period

 Remains from the Late Bronze Age, Iron Age I–II, Persian, Hellenistic, Roman, Late Byzantine, Early Muslim and Mamluk periods have been found here.

+At the northwestern edge of Yavne'el is an archaeological tell.
+Remains include a broken lintel decorated with pomegranates, grapevines, and meander patterns; a frieze carved with a grapevine; a lintel bearing a cross; mosaic floors; fourth-century coinage; and other architectural elements.
+Zvi Ilan records testimony from a local resident who reported seeing a stone carved with dates, a shofar, and a pomegranate, as well as another stone bearing half of a menorah.
+Both stones were reused as tombstones and had disappeared by the 1980s.
+A Greek inscription found at the site mentions a person named Mattathias.

 A residential building constructed in the Umayyad period that continued to be inhabited during the Abbasid period (eighth–tenth centuries CE) has been excavated here.

 Ottoman period

 Arab village

 During the Ottoman period, the Muslim village in the area was known as Yemma.
 The village was mentioned in the Ottoman defter for the year 1555-6, located in the Nahiya of Tabariyya of the Liwa of Safad, with its land designated as timar.

 A map by Pierre Jacotin from Napoleon's invasion of 1799 noted the place.

 In 1875, Victor Guérin visited and described the village as rather ruined and built of basaltic stone, situated in a fertile valley.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Yemma as having basaltic stone houses, containing 100 Muslims, on an arable plain.
 There were no gardens or trees, but two springs were nearby, and the village had cisterns.
 To the south-west of this site there was a supply of water among the rocks of the valley.